meteor/meteor/content/mobile.md

 - `api.addFiles('baz.js', 'web')`: includes `baz.js` in all client builds.

 The same syntax can be used for `api.use`, `api.imply`, and `api.export`.

-<h3>Using Meteor packages with mobile functionality</h3>

-Ideally a good Meteor package would work well on both mobile platforms and on the web.
-Some isomorphic packages providing functionality like geolocation and camera support are built by MDG and are available on Atmosphere and GitHub: https://github.com/meteor/mobile-packages

 <h2 id="accessing-local-files-and-remote-resources">Accessing local files and remote resources</h2>